aytchell/qrgen/README.md

 the QR code.
 Currently, there are eight different styles available:

   - `RECTANGLES` &mdash; The "standard" styling with rectangular pixels "touching" each other
-  - `SMALL_RECTANGLES` &mdash; A styling with smaller pixels so that a white grid betwees them appears
+  - `SMALL_RECTANGLES` &mdash; A styling with smaller pixels so that a white grid between them appears
   - `DOTS` &mdash; Dots instead of rectangles
   - `ROUND_CORNERS` &mdash; rectangular pixels but with rounded corners
-  - `ROWS` &mdash; a style that makes the pixels appear like rows with morse code like lines
+  - `ROWS` &mdash; a style that makes the pixels appear like rows with Morse-code-like lines
   - `COLUMNS` &mdash; a similar style but with columns instead of rows
   - `SNAKES` &mdash; connected pixels with 'snakes-like' heads when there's no neighbor
   - `WATER` &mdash; connected pixels which behave like adhesion of water surfaces